Brain and Language Lab

 Meta-analyses and Comprehensive Reviews

 In order to capture reliable patterns of findings we are turning more and more to meta-analyses, quantitative syntheses, and comprehensive or systematic reviews.
 These cover a variety of topics (e.g., language, memory, and disorders) and both behavioral and neuroanatomical findings.
 For example, we have published meta-analyses of procedural memory deficits as examined in the serial reaction time (SRT) task in dyslexia (Lum et al., 2013), Developmental Language Disorder/Specific Language Impairment (Lum et al., 2014), and Parkinson's disease (Clark et al., 2014) and meta-analyses of studies testing correlations between learning in declarative or procedural memory and first or second language abilities (Hamrick et al., 2018).
-Our neuroanatomical meta-analyses have thus far examined language learning (Tagarelli et al., 2019) and sequence learning in procedural memory (Janacsek et al., 2020).
-Finally a new comprehensive review reveals that subcortical structures throughout the brain underlie multiple aspects of both lower and higher cognition (Janacsek et al., 2022).
+Our functional imaging meta-analyses have thus far examined language learning (Tagarelli et al., 2019) and sequence learning in procedural memory (Janacsek et al., 2020).
+Additionally, a new systematic review and meta-analysis, using a novel neuroanatomical meta-analytic technique we developed (Co-localization Likelihood Estimation), examines the structural and functional neuroanatomy of developmental language disorder.
+The findings reveal that only the basal ganglia, specifically the anterior neostriatum, shows highly consistent abnormalities in the disorder (Ullman et al. 2024).
+Finally a recently published comprehensive review reveals that subcortical structures throughout the brain underlie multiple aspects of both lower and higher cognition (Janacsek et al., 2022).

 Publications